legendu-net/blog/misc/content/2019-11-21-ways-to-to-run-a-kotlin-jar.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+If you generate a uber JAR,
+then you can directly using the `java` command to run the JAR file without specifying additional Kotlin runtime/stdlib JAR.

 https://stackoverflow.com/questions/9355690/how-to-run-compiled-class-file-in-kotlin/26402542#26402542

 https://stackoverflow.com/questions/14733566/how-to-run-kotlin-class-from-the-command-line